RubixML/ML/README.md

 ```
 ---
 ### Clusterers
 Clusterers take Unlabeled data points and assign them to a cluster.
 The return value of each prediction is the cluster number each sample was assigned to.
+Clustering is a common technique in data mining that focuses on grouping samples in a way such that the groups are similar.

 #### DBSCAN
 Density-based spatial clustering of applications with noise is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters.